zeldaret/oot/docs/BUILDING_BINUTILS_MACOS.md

 wget https://ftp.gnu.org/gnu/binutils/binutils-2.35.tar.bz2
 tar xjf binutils-2.35.tar.bz2
 ```
+(You may find this command does not work: if so, just access the URL in a browser and save it to `~/binutils-tmp`.)

-Create and enter build dir
+Create and enter a build directory
 ```bash
 mkdir build-binutils
 cd build-binutils